iuriikogan/k8s-file-churner/README.md

     ```
 ## Build from the source

-1. Navigate to the project directory and build the binaries from the Makefile
+1. Navigate to the root project directory and build the binaries from the Makefile

 2. This will generate the binary file 'bin/k8sFileChurner'
    ```shell